2026 Italy Giro Cycling Camp May 22nd -June 1st

 Pricing:

--Spouses and non-riders are welcome, but unfortunately there will not be any organized program for non-riders.
+-Spouses and non-riders are welcome, but unfortunately there will not be any organized program for non-riders and self-guided activities will be required.
 Room and board will be included for an additional cost of $1,000.00 per non-rider.
+Keep in mind we will be on the road for 4 nights and not at the base hote.

--Price will include transportation to and from the Milan airport, hotel with breakfast, dinner and complementary snacks, sports drinks for our rides and many other daily logistics.
-All you have to worry about is eat, sleep and ride – enjoy the experience .
+-Price will include transportation to and from the Milan airport, hotel with breakfast, sandwiches on the road dinner and complementary snacks, sports drinks for our rides and many other daily logistics.
+All you have to worry about is eat, sleep and ride – enjoy the experience.

-NOTE: Air fare , lunches on the road each day ( about 10 euro/day) , a few dinners while in the mountains and alcoholic beverages are NOT INCLUDED.
-We do not ride or spend any time in touristy areas , so very few places to buy souvenirs which means not a whole lot spending money needed
+NOTE: Air fare and alcoholic beverages are NOT INCLUDED.
+We do not ride or spend any time in touristy areas, so very few places to buy souvenirs which means not a whole lot spending money needed

 Friday: (May 22nd): Depart from the USA.